 For protective devices operating in the steep portion of their time-current curves, a small change in current causes a big change in corresponding operating time.
 Incident energy is linear with time, and consequently arc current variations may have a big effect on incident energy.
 The IEEE 1584 proposed solution is to make two arc current and energy calculations: one using the calculated expected arc current and another one using a reduced arc current that is 15% lower.

 The calculator enables calculations for both of the above considered cases.
-The IEEE 1584 Empirically Derived Model procedure for system voltages less than 15kV requires that an operating time be determined for both the expected arc current and the reduced arc current.
-Incident energy is calculated for both sets of arc currents and operating times and the larger incident energy is taken as the model result.
+The IEEE 1584 Empirically Derived Model procedure requires that an operating time be determined for both the expected arc current and the reduced arc current.
+Incident energy is calculated for both sets of arc currents and operating times.
+Then, the larger incident energy is taken as the model result.
 This solution was developed by comparing the results of arc current calculations using the best available arc current equation with actual measured arc current in the test database.
-The calculator predicts arcing fault current for a given configuration and bolted fault short circuit current.
-It also predicts bolted fault current required to cause 15% reduction of the predicted arcing current for the given configuration.
+The calculator predicts arcing fault current for a given configuration and amount of the available 3-phase short circuit current.

 - Calculator-style interface makes complex calculations easy to understand.

-- Provide a safer working environment by specifying the proper level of PPE.
+- Provide a safer working environment by specifying the proper level of personal protective equipment.
 Wearing inadequate clothing is dangerous for obvious reasons, but wearing too much clothing is dangerous due to limited mobility and visibility.

-- Design safer power systems while insuring compliance with NEC 110.16, OSHA, NFPA 70E and IEEE 1584 standards.
+- Design safer power systems while insuring compliance with NEC 110.16, OSHA, NFPA 70E, IEEE P1584 and CSA Z462 standards and regulations.

 - Avoid potential fines, lost productivity, and increased insurance and litigation costs.

-- Save time by generating arc flash warning labels in electronic .JPG and .BMP formats
+- Save time by generating arc flash warning labels in electronic high resolution JPG, BMP, TIF, GIF and PDF formats

-- Create warning labels in English, French or Spanish languages
+- Create warning labels in English, French, Spanish, Portuguese, German, Italian, Simplified Chinese and Ukrainian languages

-- Perform analysis using metric (mm, Joules ) or imperial units (inches, calories ), or a mix of both
+- Perform analysis using metric, imperial units, or a mix of both

-- Calculate initial arc blast explosion pressure and arc flash TNT (Tri Nitro Toluen / Trotyl ) equivalent
+- Calculate initial arc blast explosion pressure and arc flash TNT (Tri-Nitro-Toluen) equivalent